ANSSI-FR/MLA/.github/PULL_REQUEST_TEMPLATE.md

 Link to any related issues or tasks:
 - Fixes # (issue)

-## Changes made

-Describe the key changes made in this pull request:
-- Bullet point 1
-- Bullet point 2

 ## Type of change

 - [ ] Bug fix (non-breaking change that fixes an issue)